Customer Experience Optimization

 Conversational discourse has been the foundation of human interaction since the beginning of time.
 No matter how well-equipped a website or mobile app may be to present a brand’s offerings to its target audience, a one-to-one interaction makes a lot of difference.
 This is where messaging platforms come into play.
 They not only enable businesses to establish contact with people but keep the interaction going.
 Messaging platforms also serve as a perfect way to bring back lost customers and reduce churn rate to a great extent.
 Therefore, focusing on optimizing these one-on-one conversation mediums is very important.

-Zomato, on the other hand, uses push notifications to engage with its customers.
-The restaurant aggregator and food delivery service provider sends personalized push messages to compel its customers to place an order and take advantage of its services.
+Domino’s on the other hand, uses push notifications to engage with its customers.
+The pizzeria chain through its food ordering app sends personalized push messages to compel its customers to place an order and take advantage of its services.

 Here’s how to optimize and improve the performance of these mediums: